ipeychev/yui-modules-explorer/README.md

 Status of the project
 -----------

-This is a weekend project, so don't expect much.
-Let's call it proof of a concept for now.
 It parses the files and resolves some relatively simple cases, like those above.
 It also is able to determine aliases, constructed by declaring variables.

 For example: